Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

     return self.FateSeerWhisper(c) if a_bit == 0 else self.HighSeerVision(c)
 ```

-Based on the next_bit parameter which tells us whether the state is even or odd, it will call two different functions. if the state is off, it will call `HighSeerVision` with our provided encrypted text `c`.
-Otherwise , it will call `FateSeerWhisper` function.
+The following line will be called `divine_prophecy` with `next_bit` and the encrypted text `c,` which we have given to the server.
+Let's see what is happening inside the function

-The `FateSeerWhisper` will tell us Wether the decryption of the our provided cipher `c` is even or odd by taking to modulus 2.
-On the other hand, the `FateSeerWhisper` function will tell us whether the decryption of cipher message `c` is greater than the half of public modulus `n` or not.
+The `FateSeerWhisper` will tell us whether the decryption of our provided cipher `c` is even or odd by taking to modulus 2.
+On the other hand, the `FateSeerWhisper` function will tell us whether the decryption of cipher message `c` is larger than half of the public modulus `n` or not.

-In a big picture, we can illustrate the overall process using this code
+In a big picture, we can illustrate the overall process using this code:

 ```py
 c = input('hex format : ')